 Generation Quality.
-Firstly, on the rep-n and diversity metrics, SimCTG + contrast search obtains the best performance across the board, suggesting it best addresses the model degeneration problem.
+Firstly, on the rep-n and diversity metrics, SimCTG + contrast search obtains the best result, suggesting it best addresses the degeneration problem.
 Secondly, the MAUVE score demonstrates that SimCTG + contrast search generates texts that are closest to human-written texts in terms of token distribution.
-Thirdly, among all methods, SimCTG + contrastive search is the only approach that achieves over 0.6 coherence score, showing it produces both high quality and semantically consistent text with respect to the prefix.
+Thirdly, among all methods, SimCTG + contrastive search is the only approach that achieves over 0.6 coherence score, showing it produces semantically consistent text with respect to the prefix.
 Lastly, the gen-ppl metric also validates the superiority of SimCTG + contrastive search as it obtains notably better generation perplexity comparing with other approaches.

 Moreover, from the results of MLE and Unlikelihood baselines, we see that contrastive search still brings performance boost as compared with greedy and beam search.
 However, the performance gain still lags behind SimCTG, which demonstrates the necessity of contrastive training.
-The underlying
+The underlying reason is that, without using the contrastive objective \mathcal{L}{CL} (Eq.
+(2)), the token representations obtained by MLE or Unlikelihood are less discriminative (§6.1).
+Therefore, the degeneration penalty (Eq.
+(5)) of different candidates are less distinguishable and the selection of output is dominated by the model confidence, making contrastive search less effective.